ULHPC/ulhpc-docs/docs/services/jupyter.md

 [Notebooks](https://docs.jupyter.org/en/latest/#what-is-a-notebook) are documents that contain computer code, data, and rich text elements such as normal test, graphical equations, links, figures, and widgets.
 The main advantage of Notebooks is that the concentrate human-readable analysis, descriptions, and results, together with executable versions of code data in a single document.
 As a result, notebooks are particularly popular for exploratory data analysis, where they allow the interactive development of reproducible data analytic pipelines.
 Notebooks can be shared or converted into static HTML documents, and they are thus a powerful teaching tool too.

+### Kernels

 Notebooks are associated with [kernels](https://jupyter-client.readthedocs.io/en/stable/kernels.html), processes that actually execute the code of the notebook.
 You can host kernels on isolated Python environments or on the environment of the notebook.
-Whenever possible use the Python [module](/environment/modules/) to create your environment.
+Whenever possible use the Python [module](/environment/modules/) to create your Python environments.
 Modules have been configured for optimal performance in our systems.
 If your application requires a different version of Python you can always install one with [Conda](/environment/conda/) or other tools.

 To create a Python environment for your kernel, start by loading the Python module and then create the environment.